Meteorological history of Hurricane Katrina: Origins

 The upper-tropospheric trough draped across the western Atlantic in the week leading to Katrina's formation provided the final factor leading to the hurricane's genesis.
 Low-level vorticity associated with this feature led to persistent convection over Cuba and Hispaniola from August 17 to 23, with locally enhanced instability allowing for its persistence.
 The mid-level remnant of Tropical Depression Ten and the second tropical wave interacted with this trough on August 22, triggering further development of convection.
 A vorticity maximum then developed over Hispaniola and progressed northeast over the Bahamas.
 The upper-tropospheric trough subsequently propagated west toward Florida, leading to a relaxation in wind shear over the developing cyclone.
-This spurred further cyclogensis and the disturbance finally became Tropical Depression Twelve around 12:00 UTC on August 23 while located about 200 mi (325 km) southeast of Nassau.
+This spurred further cyclogenesis and the disturbance finally became Tropical Depression Twelve around 12:00 UTC on August 23 while located about 200 mi (325 km) southeast of Nassau.